 How can we educate ourselves to feel adequately prepared to engage young people in the process of reconciliation?

 For many, this is a daunting task of self-reflection and personal education.
 It is important to remember, however, that reconciliation is not linear.
 “Somewhere between action and reaction there is an interaction, and that’s where all the magic […] lies.”
-Robin Wall Kimmerer, Indigenous author and scientist, summarizes this interaction by stating, “Action on behalf of life transforms.
-Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
-As we work to heal the earth, the earth heals us” (2015, p.404).
+Robin Wall Kimmerer, an Indigenous author and scientist, summarizes this interaction by stating, “Action on behalf of life transforms.
+Because the relationship between self and the world is reciprocal.
+It is not a question of first getting enlightened or saved and then acting.
+As we work to heal the earth, the earth heals us” (2015, p.
+404).

 Here at Learning Bird, we have had the privilege of collaborating with over 55 schools in 52 communities across the area known as Canada.
-With the wisdom shared by Elders and Knowledge Keepers, these partnerships have helped create educational materials to inspire young people from coast to coast to coast.
-Below are a variety of resources to begin the journey to reconciliation and learn through action.
-You may wish to use these resources to support your own learning or bring one of the following resources into your classroom.
+With the wisdom shared by Elders and Knowledge Keepers, these partnerships have created educational materials to inspire young people from coast to coast to coast.
+Below are a variety of resources to begin the journey to reconciliation and learning through action.
+You may wish to use these resources to support your own learning or teach in your classroom.

 As you engage and take action during Truth and Reconciliation Week, consider asking yourself:

 Interested in knowing more about how to address Truth and Reconciliation in your classroom?
 Here are 5 Ways to Address Truth and Reconciliation Week in your Classroom!